BMKLLP Immigration Attorney Profiles

 Deborah J. Notkin

 Deborah J. Notkin is a partner in the firm of Barst Mukamal & Kleiner LLP and maintains a large international immigration and nationality practice.
-During her 25 years in practice, she has acquired a Deborah J. Notkin is a partner in the firm of Barst Mukamal & Kleiner LLP and maintains a large international immigration and nationality practice.
 During her 30 years in practice, she has acquired a nationally recognized expertise in business immigration matters.
 Ms. Notkin is the lead attorney at Barst Mukamal & Kleiner LLP for the PERM Unit and maintains a corporate client base spanning all business immigration matters.

 She is a past president of the American Immigration Lawyers Association (AILA), 2005-2006 and serves on its Board of Governors.
 Within AILA, she has held numerous leadership positions including Chair of the National Labor Liaison Committee, Chair of the Vermont Service Center Committee, Chair of AILA’s Interagency Committee and New York Chapter Chair.
 She served also as the Co-chair of the New York Chapter Committee on the Unauthorized Practice of Law, and Chair of AILA’s Media Committee.

-For the past seven years, Human Resource Executive has named Ms. Notkin one of the 20 most powerful business immigration attorneys in the U.S. In June 2010, Ms. Notkin received the American Immigration Lawyers Media Award for her work in advocating for reasonable immigration laws.
+For the past nine years, Human Resource Executive has named Ms. Notkin one of the 20 most powerful business immigration attorneys in the U.S. In June 2010, Ms. Notkin received the American Immigration Lawyers Media Award for her work in advocating for reasonable immigration laws.
 She is listed in Best Lawyers in America; the International Who is Who of Corporate Immigration Lawyers, and Chambers USA as recommended immigration counsel.
 New York Super Lawyers has listed her as one of the top immigration attorneys in New York and one of the overall top women attorneys in New York City.

 Currently, Deborah serves on AILA’s Business Immigration Rapid Response Team and on AILA’s Labor Liaison Committee.
 As an advocate for positive immigration reform, Deborah Notkin has appeared on many television and radio programs and has addressed many religious and business organizations.
 She remains a resource and occasional commentator for MSNBC, CNBC and Fox News regarding immigration legislation and related issues.